Guidance to licensing authorities

 - society status – the society in question must be ‘non-commercial’

-34.30 The Commission has published a series of advisory documents as well as a toolkit29 which licensing authorities may wish to refer applicants or potential applicants to, to enable them to establish which type of lottery they plan to operate.
+34.30.
+The Commission has published a series of advisory documents as well as a toolkit23 which licensing authorities may wish to refer applicants or potential applicants to, to enable them to establish which type of lottery they plan to operate.
 Promoting society and local authority lotteries advice note provides information for those seeking to run small and large society lotteries and local authority lotteries.
 Organising small lotteries provides advice on exempt lotteries that do not require a licence or registration.
-The Commission has also published Running a lottery, a quick guide for fundraisers, to help them identify what types of lottery they can run (the advice note/leaflet/quick guide do not form part of the Guidance to licensing authorities).
+The Commission has also published Running a lottery, a quick guide for fundraisers, to help them identify what types of lottery they can run (the advice note, leaflet and quick guide do not form part of the Guidance to licensing authorities).